pranav1211/Beyondmebtw/Readme.md

 <img src="https://beyondmebtw.com/assets/images/homepage.png" alt="Home page">

-Changelog :
+## Changelog:

-    V 2.1 14/3/25
+### V 2.1 (14/3/25)
-      -> added a light/dark mode toggle button (still in development) -> fixed medium logo in the get in touch section -> made the featured projects retrieve data from JSON file -> Chnaged font of the header links
+- Added a light/dark mode toggle button (still in development)
+- Fixed Medium logo in the "Get in Touch" section
+- Made the featured projects retrieve data from a JSON file
+- Changed font of the header links

-    V 2.0 3/3/25
+### V 2.0 (3/3/25)
-      -> Launched Version 2 of the revamp.
+- Launched Version 2 of the revamp
-      -> Old version can be viewed at https://beyondmebtw.com/projects/V1 -> Stopped updating Wix site due to too many bugs, blogs posted only on (Medium)[https://blog.beyondmebtw.com]
+- Old version can be viewed at [Beyond Me Btw V1](https://beyondmebtw.com/projects/V1)
+- Stopped updating Wix site due to too many bugs, blogs posted only on [Medium](https://blog.beyondmebtw.com)